 - Plaza de la Merced

-Parade itinerary map in 2018 and parking places
+Parade itinerary map and parking places

 *We don’t know what parking places will be closed due traffic interruptions from 12 at night on January 4 to the ending of the parade on January 5th.

 Below are some other parades although from past year, they should still have the same itinerary.

 Cavalcades and schedules in other places of Málaga

 In addition, the different districts of Malaga will have a cavalcade.
 The itineraries below could change from the last year: